w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/00-introduction.md

   * How do we set up/integrate/control independent services?
   * How do we orchestrate data flows?
 * Business perspective
-  * Can we afford to spend resources on tasks that are not mission oriented?
+  * Can we afford to spend resources on tasks that are not mission-oriented?
-  * No free lunch, each choice has cost/benefit
+  * No free lunch, each choice has a cost/benefit
   * How much time does it take to master a technology?
   * How many people do I need?

-... but first, which are our **data needs**?
+... but first, what are our **data needs**?

-Can we afford to spend resources on tasks that are not mission oriented?
+Can we afford to spend resources on tasks that are not mission-oriented?

 * Mission: a statement used by a company to explain its purpose(s)